quintardicus/quintardicus.github.io/README.md

 ## How to Use

-### Option 1: Use the Enhanced Version (Recommended)
+### Option 1: View Locally
-Simply open **index_enhanced.html** in your browser.
+Simply open **index.html** in your browser.
 This version includes:
 - Professional image integration throughout
+- Film & Performance Experience section
-- New Gallery section showcasing your work
+- Gallery section showcasing your work
 - Enhanced visual design
 - Responsive layouts for all screen sizes

 ### Option 2: Deploy to GitHub Pages
-1. Upload all files to your GitHub repository
+1. Ensure all files are in your GitHub repository
-2. Rename `index_enhanced.html` to `index.html` (or update your repository settings)
-3. Ensure `styles_enhanced.css` and all images are in the same directory
+2. Push your changes to the main branch
-4. Enable GitHub Pages in repository settings
+3. Enable GitHub Pages in repository settings
+4. Your site will be live at your GitHub Pages URL

 ## What's New in the Enhanced Version